-- Input is a selection of the History array - persis_info is a dictionary containing state information - sim_specs is a dictionary of simulation parameters, including which fields from the History array got sent - libE_info is a dictionary containing libEnsemble-specific entries
+• Input is a selection of the History array, a NumPy structured array.

+- persis_info is a dictionary containing state information. - sim_specs is a dictionary of simulation parameters. - libE_info is a dictionary containing libEnsemble-specific entries.

 Valid simulator functions can accept a subset of the above parameters.
 So a very simple simulator function can start: